Samagra-Development/Samagra-Website/src/pages/index.md

     image: /img/home-our-vision.jpg
     title: Our Model
     description:
-      - subTitle: Our Model
+      - subTitle: Who we are
         text: We are a mission-driven governance consulting firm.
 We firmly believe in governance being the primary lever of change to create large scale impact in the country.
+      - subTitle: What we do
-We work with the senior political and bureaucratic leadership of states to solve governance problems at scale.
-From the time we are approached with a problem statement, we cowork with the government to diagnose the challenge, design a transformation roadmap and implement the same.
-The solutions we develop are rooted in the realities of governance in India.
-All our engagements are typically two-three year-long systemic transformation programmes.
+        text: We work with the senior political and bureaucratic leadership of states to solve governance problems at scale.
+We co-work with the government to diagnose the problem, design a transformation roadmap and implement the same.
+Our solutions are rooted in the realities of governance in India.
+We leverage tech & data to enable systemic transformations.

   title: We are working to improve the quality of life of citizens through better
     governance

+thirdSection:
+  img1: /img/saral-header-bg.jpg
+  img2: /img/Agriculture.jpg
+  img3: /img/STRIDE-slide-1.jpg
+  img4: /img/Education.jpg
 ---